 What Causes Mesothelioma?

-The primary cause of mesothelioma is exposure to asbestos.
+The primary cause of malignant mesothelioma is exposure to asbestos.
 Asbestos is a group of naturally occurring minerals that causes mesothelioma after prolonged exposure.
 Coming into contact with any amount of asbestos, however, puts people at risk of developing cancer and other related diseases.

 Due to its durable and fire-resistant nature, the United States widely used asbestos throughout the majority of the 20th century.
 Parts of the world still use new asbestos products today.
 Although the United States no longer manufactures asbestos, the mineral still remains in older buildings, military property, and homes across the nation.